Monadical-SAS/redux-time/README.md

     // repeat a single animation or set of animations simultaneously Repeat(animations, repeat=Infinity)

-    // repeat a sequential list of animations RepeatSequence(animations, repeat, start_time)
+    // repeat a sequence of animations in order RepeatSequence(animations, repeat, start_time)

     // reverse a single animation or set of animations simultaneously